For interested undergraduates

 If you are interested in joining the lab, please complete the following questionnaire:

-Once you have completed the questionnaire, please email firstname.lastname@example.org to let us know that you have submitted it.
+Once you have completed the questionnaire, please email the current lab manager to let him/her/they know that you have submitted it.

 For interested graduate students